Our local portfolio is focused on regional priorities.

 community leaders, nonprofits, educational institutions, immigrants, businesses, entrepreneurs, philanthropists, state agencies, community organizers, and industry innovators.

-In our second three years (2023-2025), we are busy getting to know our regional needs and the professionals already working to support the community.
-The HCI project portfolio represents a wide range of ongoing community initiatives in various stages of concept to implementation.
-In some cases, HCI is taking the lead to facilitate projects and in other cases, we are simply contributing members of a much broader community effort.
-In this way, we're strengthening relationships, building trust, identifying gaps, and leveraging a collaborative approach to regional solutions.
-This helps position the Hurst Community Initiative to take the lead on future initiatives as we continue to develop HCI's long-term commitment to the region.
+In our second three years (2023-2025), we were busy getting to know our regional needs and the professionals already working to support the community.
+HCI's founding project portfolio represents a wide range of ongoing community initiatives in various stages of concept to implementation.
+In some cases, HCI took the lead to facilitate projects and in other cases, we were simply contributing members of a much broader community effort.
+In this way, HCI helped strengthen relationships, build trust, identify gaps, and leverag a collaborative approach to regional solutions.
+This helped position the Hurst Community Initiative to take the lead on future initiatives as we continue to develop HCI's long-term commitment to the region.

 Economic Vitality CRVEDP.org